 A commonly used alternative to TecDoc is Autocat, a solution by MAM Software, an online catalogue of vehicle parts providing direct access to the latest updates from a large number of automotive parts suppliers.

 On their website, you can find several videos explaining some of the features available in the latest versions of the software.

 There are always alternatives.
 And many merchants will rely on some catalogs purchased online in different places.
 They may want to buy only a catalog for several vehicle brands they work with, or they can try to manage some of their own solutions.

 In any case, even when the right data is available, you have another challenge waiting for you.
 And that is to properly present the data to your customers.
-You can check out this post about some of the other common challenges in the industry and how to solve them.
+You can check out this post about how to select the proper eCommerce solution for automotive aftermarket business.

 So, how are you handling the data problem?
 What databases are you using and how is it working for you?
 Leave us a comment below and share your experiences.

 Want more useful content like this?
 Download our FREE Automotive Aftermarket eCommerce Success Guide!